 - You have a better chance of getting useful information from an independent publication – but not by much.
 6.8% of the independent sites we researched are trustworthy or highly trustworthy, while just 4.9% of corporate sites are trustworthy (and not a single one is highly trusted.)

-- The only Highly Trusted publications are independent, and there are not a lot of them.
-There are just 4 publications that managed a “Highly Trusted” classification – 0.8%.
+- The only Highly Trusted publications are independent.
+There are just 4 publications that managed a “Highly Trusted” classification – that’s 0.8% of our entire dataset.

 - Among the aspects of trust ratings, Data Science contributes most significantly to independent publishers’ scores, followed by Visual Evidence.
 This suggests that independent publishers may excel in providing data-driven, evidence-based reviews.